Invisible Biting Mites and Black Mould

 Getting Rid of Mould in My Home

-- Note: Be careful not to disturb the mold itself until the specialists arrive.
+- Note: Be careful not to disturb the mould itself until the specialists arrive.
 Also, try to avoid fluctuations in temperature or humidity in the affected area.
 The last thing you want is more spores being released into your home.

 - For cleaning other areas, I used natural detergent from the organic shop on the floors.
 The bottle I bought had clove, eucalyptus, and pine essential oils in.
 It smelled so much better than horrible bleach.
 It was almost a pleasure to mop!

 - I wrapped the mattresses in plastic sheeting and taped them up.
 I also put the pillows in plastic bags, taping them shut.
 Luckily we have removable covers on the sofa, so I bagged up the cushions and put the covers back over them.